sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-a-java-web-application/using-mvc/using-a-jsp-and-mvc-portlet.md

 An easy way to start developing a web application is to add markup to a JSP file, and render it using a portlet Java class.

-Here you will deploy an example application that displays a "Hello world" of sorts.
+The W3E7 example application demonstrates this approach.

 ![Here is the example portlet application.](./using-a-jsp-and-mvc-portlet/images/01.png)

-The application contains a JSP file and an `MVCPortlet` class.
-The JSP contains static markup and the portlet class renders the JSP.
-You will examine the application too.
+The application has a JSP with markup content and an `MVCPortlet` class that renders the JSP.
+Here you will deploy the example and examine it to learn how to create applications using a JSP with an MVC portlet.

 ## Deploy a Simple MVC Portlet Module